Welcome to

 Supervision

-Good supervision isn't just helpful, it's essential in the helping professions.
-I offer a non hierarchical, non-judgemental space where practitioners can reflect honestly and safely on their work.
+I am a qualified Relational Supervisor offering both individual and group supervision.
+Good supervision is not simply helpful, it is essential in the helping professions.
+I provide a non-hierarchical, non-judgemental space where practitioners can reflect honestly and safely on their work, including the more challenging aspects that may evoke feelings of shame, guilt, uncertainty, or self-doubt.

 Vocal Therapy